ahogerland/custom-achievements/README.md

 Edit Mode can be toggled via the "Toggle Edit Mode" button in the action menu.
 This enables achievement/requirement reordering, editing, and removal through each respective button provided to the right of each entry.

 Clicking on the edit button for a requirement will open the Achievement Editor for the parent achievement - from which the requirement can be edited.

+## Known Issues
+- Logging into an account immediately after logging out of another may cause the previous account's stats to populate the achievements.
+This is due to a caching issue.
+Make sure to save your achievement data often if swap between multiple accounts frequently.